ThisPersonCodesLots/mpv-personal-config/README.md

 - Please modify the file to your needs and not blindly copy-paste!
 - Take your time and read comments!
 - Still updating this!
+- I tried to make it as simple as possible, using only the necessary features and for low end PCs.
+(AMD Ryzen 7 4800HS, nVidia GTX 1650 mobile, 2k monitor, +120hz)

 ### input.conf
 - SWIFT+a - change subtitles font